mariamhindawi/GUCommerce/README.md

 2) open milestone_3.sln

-3)change  the server name in web.config file to your server name
+3) change  the server name in web.config file to your server name

 4) attach database GUCommerce

-5)run from login file
+5) run from login file